How AI Will Change The Role Of Recruitment

 Technology touches every part of our lives so there’s no escaping the fact that it will also impact our jobs – just not in the terrible way that so many would have us believe.
 Rather than fearing it, recruiters need to embrace its benefits and use it to their advantage.
 By harnessing the power of tech, recruitment consultants can not only free up their time to engage with clients and candidates, but they could also see a reduction in the long hours associated with the profession.
 Could automation be a key tool in improving the work life balance of recruiters?
 Only time will tell but we certainly like to think so.

 We certainly believe that technology has the ability to assist recruiters with high volume applications, however we’re yet to be convinced that it will fundamentally change the recruitment of highly skilled, hard to fill vacancies that the team at MRL focuses on.
 And it’s certainly not (yet) making the team at MRL less busy.
 In fact we’re busier than ever which means we’re seeking technical recruiters to join the team.
 Do you have what it takes?
-Take a look at the top 20 reasons why MRL is a great place to work and get in touch to discuss your next career move.
+Get in touch to discuss your next career move.